 This allows every user to easily create and quickly access custom views of your pipelines.
 For example, you may want to have one view of your new leads sorted by deal size and another that shows you which leads have been active on your site most recently.
 The possibilities are unlimited.

-All Ontraport users can now access Card View simply by selecting the icon while in the Contacts or Custom Objects collections.
+All Ontraport users can now access Card View simply by selecting the icon while on the Contacts Collections screen.
 For detailed instructions on how to set up and use Card View, visit the Knowledge Base article here.